levythu/Gurgling/README.md

 ##### **`Midware`** (`type Midware func(Request, Response) (bool, Request, Response)`)
 A function, receiving `Request` and `Response` as parameter.
-Returns three value, two of which are modified res&req (if no modification just return the original) and the boolean indicates whether to pass the request to the next handler (`false` for no).
+Returns three value, two of which are modified res&req (if no modification just return the original, or use `Hopper`) and the boolean indicates whether to pass the request to the next handler (`false` for not).

 ```go
 router.Use("/", func(req Request, res Response) (bool, Request, Response) {